farjanul/Custom-FCM-using-Python/README.md

-# Python Push Notification
+# Demo Custom Push Notification using Python
-PyFCM supports Android, iOS and Web.
+#### PyFCM supports Android, iOS and Web.

 On the server-side, you need to install pyfcm using pip.